-Digital Ambassador project
+Digital Ambassador project (ended)

-The Digital Ambassadors programme trains student volunteers to teach these skills through weekly drop-in sessions at Central Library and through classes at the Charteris Centre in the Pleasance.
+The Digital Ambassadors programme trained student volunteers to teach those skills through weekly drop-in sessions at Central Library and through classes at the Charteris Centre in the Pleasance.

-Benefitting the community
+Benefit to the community

 Participants felt most confident using tools such Google, email, social media and online shopping.
 They also enjoyed talking through their queries one-to-one with patient and knowledgeable volunteers.